 At The Prep, late stay arrangements are available until 6pm.
 A charge is made for this service from 4pm.

-The Upper school is open to pupils from 7.30am until 5.45pm, the library provides a quiet environment for homework and other study from 8am until 5.45pm.
-Pupils are supervised by the school librarian.
-There is no additional charge for this service.
+The Upper school is open to pupils from 7.30am until 5.45pm, and the library provides a quiet environment for homework and other study from 8am until 5.45pm.

 All three schools run after school clubs and activities.